Title: Jackson v. Microchip Technology Inc., No. CV-18-2914

 Class Period: March 2, 2018 to August 9, 2018

 Wolf Popper LLP is Class Counsel in a federal securities fraud class action against defendants Microchip Technology Inc. (“Microchip”); and its then Chairman and CEO Steven Sanghi; President and COO Ganesh Moorthy; and VP and CFO J. Eric Bjornholt.
-The Class Representative, on behalf of the certified Class of all investors who purchased Microchip common stock on the U.S. open market between March 2, 2018 and August 9, 2018, inclusive (see above), alleges in the action that the defendants violated the Securities Exchange Act of 1934 and SEC Rule 10b-5 promulgated thereunder by making materially false and misleading statements concerning Microchip’s acquisition of Microsemi Corp. in 2018.
-Among other things, the complaint alleges that defendants knew Microsemi had higher inventory levels in the distribution channel than what defendants believed were appropriate, and that defendants’ statements concerning Microsemi’s historical performance and the expected cash flow and net debt leverage of the combined company were misleading.
+The Class Representative, on behalf of the certified Class of all investors who purchased Microchip common stock on the U.S. open market between March 2, 2018 and August 9, 2018, inclusive (see above), alleges in the action that the Defendants violated the Securities Exchange Act of 1934 and SEC Rule 10b-5 promulgated thereunder by making materially false or misleading statements or omissions during the Class Period related to Microchip’s acquisition of Microsemi in the Spring of 2018.
+Among other things, the Complaint alleges that Defendants knew, or were deliberately reckless in not knowing, that Microsemi had higher inventory levels in its product distribution channel than what Defendants believed were appropriate, and that Defendants’ statements concerning the combined company’s expected revenue figures, cash flow, and net debt leverage were materially false or misleading.

 For further information about this case, contact: